Grayjou/chromatic/README.md

-# Chromatic - Advanced Color Manipulation Library
+# Chromatica - Advanced Color Manipulation Library

-Chromatic is a powerful Python library for advanced color manipulation, gradient generation, and color space conversions.
-Designed for graphics programming, data visualization, and image processing, Chromatic provides intuitive tools for working with colors in various formats and creating stunning gradients with mathematical precision.
+Chromatica is a powerful Python library for advanced color manipulation, gradient generation, and color space conversions.
+Designed for graphics programming, data visualization, and image processing, Chromatica provides intuitive tools for working with colors in various formats and creating stunning gradients with mathematical precision.

 ## Key Features